JuPfu/chelona/Readme.md

 Create a *Cheló̱na* JAR with all dependencies
 --------------------------------------------

-The *sbt-assembly* plugin is used to create a *Cheló̱na* JAR containing all dependencies.
+The *sbt-assembly* plugin located at https://github.com/sbt/sbt-assembly is used to create a *Cheló̱na* JAR containing all dependencies.
 Move into the *Cheló̱na* directory.
 From the command line type

     sbt assembly